sabio-engineering/cookbook-dvelp/professional-services/roles/head-of-engineering.md

 ### Provide the right tools

 Good tool sets are an incredibly important part of allowing engineers to work at pace with minimal friction.
-The HoE will be responsible for ensuring the tools provided are relevant, and where one is not or does not exist, to procure one or to lead a team in building them.
+The HoE will be responsible for ensuring the tools provided are relevant, and where one does not exist, to procure one or to lead a team in building them.

 ### Create and document processes

-The HoE will be responsible for enabling the engineering team to interface with the rest of the business in as frictionless a manner as possible.
+The HoE will be responsible for enabling the engineering team to interface with the rest of the business with the least friction possible.
 To this end they must create and document processes in partnership with other business functions that will allow this to happen; the end goal is that the HoE is not required to be "in the weeds" to solve business as usual tasks.

 ## Communication

-The HoE will have various stakeholders to communicate with.
+The HoE will have communicate regularly with the following stakeholders.

+### Professional Services Delivery Team

+The HoE's most important stakeholders are the Delivery Team themselves, and should be the focal point for all communications and processes when interfacing with the wider business, as well as unblocking them and ensuring issues are resolved quickly.

 ### Professional Services Head of Delivery

-The HoE's main communication will be with the [Head of Delivery](head-of-delivery.md), to ensure the smooth running and onboarding of projects.
+The HoE's will work with the [Head of Delivery](head-of-delivery.md) to ensure the smooth running and onboarding of projects, as well as assist with forecasting utilisation and resource requirements.

 ### Sales